7x7x7x/COMPSCI_235_A2/readme.md

 If running in a terminal window then the following command was used to run pytest:
 "venv/Scripts/python -m pytest"

+And the following command can be used to run the flask app:
+"venv/Scripts/flask.exe run"

-user must be in the root directory when executing this command alternatively this command can also be run within the pycharm terminal
+users must be in the root directory when executing these commands alternatively this command can also be run within the pycharm terminal

 Note: A user can log in with the credentials given in the user.csv, and only logged in users are able to write reviews, as the review